adiktofsugar/redux-entity-query/README.md

 }
 ```

 Look at the "examples" folder for more ideas on how to use this.
+Everything in there should be applicable to real life.

-Feel free to add a PR for more examples if you find this useful.
+Feel free to add a PR for more examples if you find this useful!

 ## Why isn't this published?